EduBalbino/LeanCopilot/README.md

 ## Advanced Usage

-**This section is only for advanced users who would like to change the default behavior of `suggest_tactics`, `search_proof`, or `select_premises`, e.g., to use different models or hyperparameters.**
+**This section is only for advanced users who would like to change the default behavior of `suggest_tactics` or `search_proof`, e.g., to use different models or hyperparameters.**

 ### Tactic APIs

 * Examples in [TacticSuggestion.lean](LeanCopilotTests/TacticSuggestion.lean) showcase how to configure `suggest_tactics`, e.g., to use different models or generate different numbers of tactics.
 * Examples in [ProofSearch.lean](LeanCopilotTests/ProofSearch.lean) showcase how to configure `search_proof` using options provided by [aesop](https://github.com/leanprover-community/aesop).
-* Examples in [PremiseSelection.lean](LeanCopilotTests/PremiseSelection.lean) showcase how to set the number of retrieved premises for `select_premises`.

 ### Model APIs